kobotoolbox/docs/source/getting_started_xlsform.md

 For our second question:

-1. Still in the **survey** sheet, type `select_one gender` in the `type` column just below the previous question (make sure to put a space between the 2 words). `select_one` is the question type that allows us to specify a list of choices where a user will only be allowed to pick one choice.
+1. Still in the **survey** sheet, type `select_one gender` in the `type` column below the previous question (make sure to put a space between the 2 words).
+   `select_one` is the question type that allows us to specify a list of choices where a user will only be allowed to pick one choice.
 (If a user can select several choices, this would be specified by the `select_multiple` question type.) "sex" is the name of the list of choices which we have to define in the **choices** sheet.
 2. Type the `name` and `label` of the question as "sex" and "Sex" respectively.

 Add the final question as follows: